Arthur Breisky

-Arthur Breisky (May 14, 1885, Roudnice nad Labem near Prague – 1910, New York City, United States) was a Czech writer of Decadence.
+Arthur Breisky (real name Arthur Vincenc Josef Breiský: May 14, 1885, Roudnice nad Labem near Prague – 1910, New York City, United States) was a Czech writer of Decadence.

 He was a novelist, a translator, literary editor, and a playwright; wrote a number of reviews on modern literature and art.
 Was also known as a dandy and aesthetician, and a master of mystification both in his literary works and in real life.

 Died as a lift boy, probably committed an error.

 Born in Roudnice, Arthur started his education in Prague but moved with the family to Louny in 1899.
 Nowadays, there is a street in Louny named after Arthur Breisky.